2020 Virtual Workshop

 Virtual Workshop Description

-This virtual workshop will introduce conservationists to ‘low-tech’ process-based approaches for restoring streams and their associated riparian areas (riverscapes) to benefit fish, wildlife, and working lands.
-Participants will learn principles guiding low-tech process-based restoration and become familiar with simple, hand-built tools, including Beaver Dam Analogues (BDAs) and Post-Assisted Log Structures (PALS), intended to mimic and promote specific ecosystem processes.
-Participants will gain basic skills in the planning, design, and implementation phases of project development.
-Course content is supported by a published Design Manual.
+This virtual workshop introduced conservationists to low-tech process-based approaches for restoring streams and their associated riparian areas to benefit fish, wildlife, and working lands.
+Participants learned principles guiding low-tech process-based restoration and became familiar with Beaver Dam Analogues (BDAs) and Post-Assisted Log Structures (PALS).
+Participants gained skills in planning, design, and implementation of projects.

 Overview - Pick and Choose